sondreus/coverage/README.md

 -   **data** - Data to be investigated.
 If none is supplied, defaults to data used in "**fit**" if fit is in supported format.
 -   **variable.names** - Variables to be checked for coverage.
 If none is supplied, defaults to variables used in **fit**.
 -   **output** - Desired output: "visual" or "latex.table".
 Former depends on requires the package **ggplot2**, latter requires the package **stargazer**, both available on CRAN.
+-   **special.NA** - Variable that if missing will indicate "special" missingness if "visual" output is specified.
+Can be used to distinguish observations with missing data from time-unit combinations which did not exist or were not considered.
+-   **visual.source** - If TRUE, prints ggplot2 code used to create visual.

 Example
 -------

-Let's see how this package works through an example.
+Let's see how this package works through a simple application.
 We begin by getting some data from the World Bank Development Indicators, using the WDI package (by Vincent Arel-Bundock).
 Let's get data on GDP per capita, trade in services as a percentage of GDP, adult female literacy rates, agriculture as a percentage of GDP, and finally, number of telephone subscriptions per 1000 people.

 ``` r
 library("WDI", quietly = TRUE)